shupershuff/Diablo2RLoader/README.md

 7. If you have any custom launch (AKA Command Line) arguments you want to set, add these under the 'CustomLaunchArguments' column for each account you want these to apply too.
 	- EG If you're one of the people who have [Extracted game files with cascviewer to 'improve' game performance](https://www.reddit.com/r/Diablo/comments/qey05y/d2r_single_player_tips_to_improve_your_load_times/) and want to use the "-direct -txt" launch flags, this is where you put them.
 9. Leave the PWIsSecureString and TimeActive columns blank.
 These will be auto filled in.
-10. OPTIONAL, if you want to be able to use Token based authentication, you will need to populate the 'Token' column.
+10. OPTIONAL, if you want to be able to use Token based authentication (eg if you have MFA enabled on your account or a one of Blizzards Auth servers are down and you can't connect), you will need to populate the 'Token' column.
 To do this, open your preferred internet browser in private mode and browse to this website https://us.battle.net/login/en/?externalChallenge=login&app=OSI
 	a.
 Log in with your credentials and approve MFA request (if enabled).<br>
 	b.
 You will be brought to an error page (this is expected).
 Copy the URL from the error page into the 'token' column of accounts.csv. <br>
  		**DO NOT SHARE THIS TOKEN INFORMATION ONLINE.<br>**
 		![image](https://github.com/shupershuff/Diablo2RLoader/assets/63577525/e9976e64-5eaf-4288-b6aa-6f76513f76e9)<br>
 	c.
 If you want the account to launch with token based authentication by default, change 'Parameter' to 'token' in the 'AuthenticationMethod' column.
 You can alternatively leave as 'Parameter' and toggle in the script (from the info menu) if you want to temporarily force Token based auth.
-This is good for when you generally want to use parameters for authentication but need to temporarily use AuthTokens to switch to another server such as Asia when the Blizzard haven't fixed authentication issues.<br>
+This is good for when you generally want to use parameters for authentication but need to temporarily use AuthTokens to switch to another server such as Asia when the Blizzard haven't fixed authentication issues.
+Generally speaking you will have the best experience launching with parameters.
+You can toggle the script to temporarily use auth tokens instead of parameters from the info menu.<br>
 	d.
 Close the browser, reopen in private mode, log into each of your other accounts and repeat the steps A to C above.<br>
 	e.
 The token will be converted to an encrypted string when script is next run.<br>
 	f.
 You will need to redo this step if you add/remove MFA to your account.<br>